joelBIT/mining-framework/README.md

 This module is used to analyze datasets created by MicroAnalyzer.
 A dataset consists of two files; a Hadoop MapFile containing data on a project level, and a Hadoop SequenceFile containing data on a source code level.
 The output of the analysis module is a text file containing the analysis result.
 An analysis process is initiated using a minimum of three input parameters;
-*-analysisPlugin -analysis -outputFileName -dataset(s)*
+*-plugin -analysis -output -dataset*

 Example:
 ```
-java -cp micro-analyzer.jar joelbits.modules.analysis.AnalysisModule jmh benchmarkConfigurations configurations.txt jmh_dataset
+java -cp micro-analyzer.jar joelbits.modules.analysis.AnalysisModule -plugin jmh -analysis configurations -output configurations.txt -dataset jmh_dataset1,jmh_dataset2
 ```

 Explanation of parameters:

-* *-analysisPlugin* identifies which analysis plugin to use.
+* *-plugin* identifies which analysis plugin to use.
 Since an analysis plugin may contain multiple analyses the user should also add a parameter identifying which specific analysis to run.
 * *-analysis* is the specific analysis to run, corresponding to the mapper and reducer implementation parts of the analysis plugin.
-* *-outputFileName* becomes the name for the created output text file containing the analysis results.
+* *-output* becomes the name for the created output text file containing the analysis results.
-* *-dataset(s)* is an optional parameter and if used, it names which specific dataset(s) should be subject for analysis.
+* *-dataset* is an optional parameter and if used, it names which specific dataset(s) should be subject for analysis.
 If this parameter is left out the default dataset name will be used (which is the default name for the created dataset after preprocessing).